grafana/grafana/docs/sources/datasources/elasticsearch/template-variables/index.md

 Grafana lists these variables in dropdown select boxes at the top of the dashboard to help you change the data displayed in your dashboard.
 Grafana refers to such variables as template variables.

-For an introduction to templating and template variables, refer to the [Templating][variables] and [Add and manage variables][add-template-variables] documentation.
+For an introduction to templating and template variables, refer to the [Templating](ref:variables) and [Add and manage variables](ref:add-template-variables) documentation.

 ## Choose a variable syntax